rackerlabs/support-how-to/content/exchange/upgrading-to-exchange-2016.md

 The domain quarantine will still receive spam messages for other Exchange addresses (contacts, distribution lists, public folders, and resources).
 You can set the user's spam to be delivered to the domain quarantine, but only an administrator can access this quarantine manager.

-### After migration: Mail client and mobile device configuration

-**Note**: Outlook 2003 and 2007 and Entourage 2004 are not supported with Exchange 2016.
-Users on Outlook 2003 or 2007 must be upgraded to Outlook 2010 or later.

-#### Autodiscover

-After your migration is complete, an alert will appear indicating that Autodiscover is requesting to reconfigure your email profile.
-Select **Always Do This Option** , and then select **Allow**.
-The Exchange 2016 mailbox will begin to resynchronize.

-#### Manual configurations

-We recommend using Autodiscover to configure users.
-If a manual configuration is needed, visit the following link for our setup guides: [Setup Up Microsoft Exchange Email Clients and Mobile Devices](https://admin.rackspace.com/knowledge_center/article/setting-up-microsoft-exchange-email-clients-mobile-devices).

-#### Rackspace Auto Configuration Tool (Outlook 2010 and Outlook 2013)

-Your users can download the Rackspace Auto Configuration Tool to set up Outlook for Rackspace Exchange.
-The tool requires only the user's email address and password to automatically configure Outlook.

 ### Frequently asked questions